mTurner-beepboop/t2fa_project/timelog.md

 ### 21 Jan 2022

-* *2 hours* Added draft validation checks for the models, simeple ones like pendant will probably work fine and be done, but others will need more work when it can be tested
+* *2 hours* Added draft validation checks for the models, simple ones like pendant will probably work fine and be done, but others will need more work when it can be tested

 ## Week 15